dmikushin/RK3328_Uboot_SPI/README.md

 After switching to 4-byte addressing, and issuing a reboot, Rockchip BootROM tries to talk to SPI using 3-byte addressing bus which fails and then boot stops in MASKROM mode.
 It happens only in warm reboot.
 Cold reboot resets SPI registers and everything is ok.

-Second disaster i was fighting with was a situation when connected UART USB was powering board (with USB-C power disconnected) enough to no let SPI registers reset.
+Second disaster i was fighting with was a situation when connected UART USB was powering board (with USB-C power disconnected) enough to not let SPI registers reset.
 So i also had problems with cold-reboots when i was diagnosing this situation.
 Beaware of rockchip lack of documentation and wasted time.

 In order to support >16MBytes SPI Flash chip, the following patches must be applied: